locate and find Commands

 # Find all empty files and directories

-# Lists all empty files and directories in /tmp
+# Lists all empty files and directories in the current directory

 # Find files owned by a specific user